 It is beneficial for anyone experiencing pain to see a chiropractor.
 Their treatments include an accurate diagnosis of a patient’s injury and determining the root cause of pain.
 You should inform your chiropractor about medical history, including ongoing medical conditions, current medications, traumatic/surgical history, and lifestyle factors.
 They will then be able to work with the patient to seek the most effective way to treat the injury.
 This helps the patient not only feel better, but also gives them an understanding for their body as far as what they should and shouldn’t do.
 People who don’t suffer from pain generally live a happier life.

 A referral is not typically needed to see a chiropractor, however, a patient sometimes will need a referral for other requirements such as X-rays.
-The best way to know if chiropractic care is the right means of treatment is to contact a chiropractor and schedule an appointment for a consult.
+The best way to know if chiropractic care is the right means of treatment is to contact a chiropractor and request an appointment for a consult.